YongchengYAO/CartiMorph-Toolbox/Documents/instructions.md

 ## Section I. Computing Environment Configuration

-- `Project ID (3 digits)`: you must specify a unique 3-digit ID for each project/task/experiment, especially when you want ot train or finetune the segmentation model.
+- `Project ID (3 digits)`: you must specify a unique 3-digit ID for each project/task/experiment, especially when you want to train or finetune the segmentation model.
 - `Project Code Name`: project name
 - `CartiMorph Toolbox Folder`: the working directory for training data and results
 - `Conda Folder`: choose one of these folders, do not go into subfolders